architolk/fm-synth/dx2xfm/README.md

 ![](../doc/fmsynthesis/DX7ModulationIndex.png)

-The numbers differ a bit from the numbers in  *FM Theory & Applications, John Chowning*, the fourth column named "Original".
+The numbers differ a bit from the numbers in  *FM Theory & Applications, John Chowning*, the third column named "Original".
 Especially the calculated index for 0 seems a bit odd, probably the result of using an exponential function with y asymptote = 0.
 The DX7 would not use a function to calculate these indices, but a lookup table, so param value 0 would probably be set to modulation index 0.
-But as you can see from the graph below, the differences are very small.
-From param value 40, the difference is always less than 1%
+But as you can see from the fourth column and the graph below, the differences are very small.
+From param value 40, the difference is always less than 1%.

 ![](../doc/fmsynthesis/ChowningCalculated.png)